Sepideh Rashnu: History

-Sepideh Rashnu was arrested on 16 July 2022, after a video of an altercation between Rashnu and another woman on a bus went viral.
-The altercation happened between Rashnu and Rayeheh Rabii, a woman who was trying to enforce the Iranian government's compulsory hijab policy in public, and who according to Rabii was not wearing her hijab "properly".
-It is also said that Rashnu was assaulted during the altercation.
+Sepideh Rashnu was arrested on 16 July 2022 after a video showing an altercation between her and Rayeheh Rabii on a bus went viral.
+The dispute arose because Rabii attempted to enforce the Iranian government's compulsory hijab policy, claiming Rashnu was not wearing her hijab 'properly'.
+Rashnu was assaulted during the altercation.

 Later in July 2022, the state-run television, IRIB, played a video of Rashnu's confessions, which is said to have been recorded under duress.
 It has also been reported that a few days prior to the confession's recording she has been to a hospital in Tehran, because of internal bleeding, possibly because of torture.

 She was released from Evin Prison on 30 August 2022 by providing 8'000'000'000 IRR (approximately USD $29,000) as collateral.

+Awards

+In November 2023, Rashdu was included in the BBC's 100 Women list, an annual compilation that spotlights the most inspiring and influential women from around the world.
+This list features women who have made significant impacts in various fields, including activism, arts, sports, and science, celebrating their contributions to society and the broader global community.